Robustness of Locally Differentially Private Graph Analysis Against Poisoning: Abstract

 \section{Abstract}

-Locally differentially private (\ldp) graph analysis allows private analysis on a graph that is distributed accross multiple users.
-However, such computations are vulnerable to data poisoning attacks where an adversary can skew the results by submitting malformed data.
-In this paper, we formally study the impact of poisoning attacks for graph degree estimation protocols under \ldp.
-We make two key technical contributions.
-First, we observe \ldp~makes a protocol more vulnerable to poisoning -- the impact of poisoning is worse when the adversary can directly poison their (noisy) responses, rather than their input data.
-Second, we observe that graph data is naturally redundant -- every edge is shared between two users.
-Leveraging this data redundancy, we design robust degree estimation protocols under \ldp~that can significantly reduce the impact of data poisoning and compute degree estimates with high accuracy.
-We evaluate our proposed robust degree estimation protocols under poisoning attacks on real-world datasets to demonstrate their efficacy in practice.
+Locally differentially private (LDP) graph analysis allows private analysis on a graph that is distributed across multiple users.
+However, such computations are vulnerable to poisoning attacks where an adversary can skew the results by submitting malformed data.
+In this paper, we formally study the impact of poisoning attacks for graph degree estimation protocols under LDP and make three key contributions.
+First, we show that existing LDP protocols are highly susceptible to poisoning.
+To address this, we propose novel robust protocols that exploit the natural redundancy in graphs—each edge is shared between two users—to ensure accurate degree estimation even under poisoning.
+Our protocols are more robust when the adversary is restricted to manipulating their inputs rather than their (noisy) responses.
+Second, we prove matching lower bounds, establishing that our protocols achieve optimal robustness against both input and response poisoning.
+These bounds also demonstrate a fundamental separation between the two attack models, consistent with observations from prior work.
+Third, we conduct extensive experiments on real-world graphs across a range of practically motivated attacks, showing that our protocols are effective in practice.